-• On the Gateway tab, enter the Wireless Router's IP address in the New Gateway field and click Add, as shown below.
-Your LAN administrator can advise you of the IP Address they assigned to the Wireless Router.
+• On the Gateway tab, enter the Wireless Broadband router's IP address in the New Gateway field and click Add, as shown below.
+Your LAN administrator can advise you of the IP Address they assigned to the Wireless Broadband router.